pboechat/LSystemsInUnity/README.md

 L-Systems in Unity
 ================

 L-System is a rewriting system used mainly to model the development of plants.
-L-Systems on Unity enables you to rapidly create plants for your Unity games.
+L-Systems in Unity enables you to rapidly create plants in your Unity games.

 ----------